bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/unbeleevable.md

 # Unbeleevable

 This file contains an email from Nex Gen's internal network and the video attached to said email.
+It is currently unknown whether the Dr. Lee MD from the video is also [Madman](../characters/madman) in the ARG.

 ***

 ## Document contents

 ### Email

 ![NEXGENLEAK1.png](../../Resources/files/unbeleevable/NEXGENLEAK1.png)
 ![NEXGENLEAK2.png](../../Resources/files/unbeleevable/NEXGENLEAK2.png)

 ### Video

 The video the email is referring to is a video of Lee speaking about the Mantra cult.
 You can watch the [Unbeleevable video on YouTube](https://youtu.be/fQG3O6avUrw?si=zOYCqH0iVpDiaB2V)